jimgur/gif/README.md

 vid2gif
 =======

-- Chrome extension for capturing frames of a Youtube video
+- node utility to generate a GIF from a youtube video via command line
 - Stitch these frames together to create a GIF, which is then uploaded to Imgur
 - Jim @ imgur